 The in-person Food Worker Card class offers materials in English, Spanish, Korean, Mandarin, Cantonese, Punjabi, Russian and Vietnamese.
 There will be no class on any official holidays.

 401 5th Ave (corner of 5th and Jefferson)

 Seattle WA 98104

-Room 123: Located on the ground floor.
-Enter through lobby and head to back of building behind elevator banks unless except where specified below.
+Rooms 121, 123 and 126 as specified below are on the ground floor.
+Enter through lobby and head to back of building behind elevator banks.

 Classes are on the following Fridays at 9:30 am – 12:00 Noon (doors close at 9:15 am).
 Reservations for seats are not necessary.
 There is enough space for everyone who arrives on time.

 - December 15, 2017 (Room 123)

 - February 2, 2018 (Room 121)

 - July 12, 2018 (Room 121)

 - October 12, 2018 (Room 121)